zamandalee/AlgorithmsNotes/BackendNotes/RubyConcepts.md

   - ```after_destroy```: handy to perform post-destroy clean-up logic

 ## Rack
-- Rack: interface between framework (Rails) and web server, sits between every request and response
+- **Rack**: interface between framework (Rails) and web server, sits between every request and response
 - Rack middleware: can be used to log, sessions, cache, security

 ## ActiveJob
-- Active Job: framework for declaring jobs and making them run on a variety of queueing backends
+- **Active Job**: framework for declaring jobs and making them run on a variety of queueing backends
   - Jobs should be small units of work that run in parallel: regularly scheduled clean-ups, billing charges, mailings

 ## ActiveRecord